afrind/draft-rush/draft-kpugin-rush.md

 Payload:
 : application and version specific data that can be used by server.
 OPTIONAL

-This is frame used by a client.
-It sends a connect frame to initiate broadcasting.
-The client can start sending other frames right after "Connect frame" without waiting acknowledgement from the server.
+This frame is used by the client to initiate broadcasting.
+The client can start sending other frames immediately after "Connect frame" without waiting acknowledgement from the server.

-If server doesn't support VERSION sent by the client, server sends error frame with code `UNSUPPORTED VERSION`
+If server doesn't support VERSION sent by the client, the server sends an Error frame with code `UNSUPPORTED VERSION`.

-If audio time scale or video timescale are 0, server sends error frame with error code `INVALID FRAME FORMAT` and closes connection.
+If audio timescale or video timescale are 0, the server sends error frame with error code `INVALID FRAME FORMAT` and closes connection.

+If the client receives a Connect frame from the server, the client sends an Error frame with code `TBD`.

 ### Connect Ack frame